micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-29-rashi_en.md

 <b>He stepped near and rolled.</b> As one removes a stopper from a bottle opening to let you know that his strength was great.

 ### passuk 11
 <b>And cried.</b> Because he foresaw through Divine Inspiration that she would not be buried together with him.
 Another explanation: because he came empty-handed.
-He thought: My grandfather’s servant, Eliezer, had with him rings, bracelets, and delicacies whereas, I, have nothing with me [This was so] because Elifaz, the son of Eisov, pursued him [Yaakov] by order of his father in order to kill him, and he caught up to him.
-But, since Elifaz was raised on Yitzchok’s lap he refrained [from killing him.]
+He thought: My grandfather’s servant, Eliezer, had with him rings, bracelets, and delicacies whereas, I, have nothing with me [This was so] because Elifaz, the son of Essav, pursued him [Yaakov] by order of his father in order to kill him, and he caught up to him.
+But, since Elifaz was raised on Yitzchak’s lap he refrained [from killing him.]
 He [Elifaz then] said to him: “What should I do about my father’s order?”
 Yaakov replied to him: “Take whatever I have with me because a poor person is considered as dead.”

 ### passuk 12
 <b>That he was a relative [lit. brother] of her father</b> [Meaning:] a relative of her father, as in “For we are kinsmen.”
 Its Midrashic interpretation is: [Yaakov meant:] “If he [Lavan] intends to be deceitful then I, too, am his brother in deception but, if he is an honest person then, I, too, am the son of the righteous Rivkah.”